zuofuhuang/reduceSeq/README.md

 # reduceSeq

-Functions and data for the draft "Multinomial thresholded LASSO for interpretable dimension reduction of human activity sequences"
+All relevant code and the de-identified motivating dataset for the manuscript "Multinomial thresholded LASSO for interpretable dimension reduction of human activity sequences"